swapnig/HadoopMapReduce/Most_Popular_Genres/README.md

 ## Testing

-Tested on million song dataset using Amazon EMR Setting up hive on Amazon EMR was a tricky task in itself!
+Tested on million song dataset using Amazon EMR.
+Setting up hive on Amazon EMR was a tricky task in itself!

 ## Disclaimer